If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Spring Fan Colour Analysis

-SPRING, has joyous, warm colours that welcome in the start to the year with a range of colours very close to the rainbow and reflecting what we see in gardens at that time of the year.
+Spring has joyous, warm colours that welcome in the start to the year with a range of colours very close to the rainbow and reflecting what we see in gardens blooming in the spring.
+If you’re a Spring, you’re all about radiance and warmth.

 Autumn Colour analysis Fan